donnajobridge/data_visualizations/rencode/README.md

 *d* prime

 *How to run:*
 To generate figures from behavioral data, go to terminal in the rencode directory.
-From there, run "python run_rencode.py"
+From there, run `python run_rencode.py`